noir-lang/noir/docs/docs/how_to/how-to-oracles.md

 }
 ```

-In this example, we're wrapping our oracle function in a unconstrained method, and decorating it with `oracle(getSqrt)`.
+In this example, we're wrapping our oracle function in an unconstrained method, and decorating it with `oracle(getSqrt)`.
 We can then call the unconstrained function as we would call any other function:

 ```rust
 fn main(input: Field) {